Classification of certain asymptotically AdS space-times with Ricci-flat boundary: Abstract

 \section{Abstract}

-We classify solutions to Einstein's equations in AdS with constant boundary stress tensor, which in general is not diagonalizable, i.e. it does not admit a reference frame.
+We classify solutions to Einstein's equations in AdS with Ricci-flat boundary metric and with covariantly constant boundary stress tensor, which in general is not diagonalizable, i.e. it does not admit a reference frame.
 New solutions are found, and in the context of the AdS/CFT duality they should describe a boundary QFT in certain non-equilibrium steady states.
 Further imposing the absence of scalar curvature singularities leads to a subset of metrics that can be seen as null deformations of AdS or of the AdS soliton.
-The classification can be straightforwardly extended to the case of Ricci-flat boundary metrics.
 We also outline the procedure of solving the equations when a scalar is coupled to the metric, which holographically leads to non-Lorentz-invariant RG flows.

 \today